jaytaph/RateLimitBundle/README.md

 ### Redis

-If you want to use Redis as your storage engine, you will need to install `SncRedisBundle`:
+If you want to use Redis as your storage engine, you might want  to install `SncRedisBundle`:

 * https://github.com/snc/SncRedisBundle